dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 - Runtime will call `OnDeactivateAsync`
 - Runtime removes the grain from memory

-Now if a Silo gets a shutdown request gracefully, the message cueues of all activated grains will be forwarded to another silo with the grain activation, but if a silo crashes, `OnDeactivateAsync` will not be called so you can not rely on it to store state for fault tolerance unless you can live with losing some state.
+Now if a Silo gets a shutdown request gracefully, the message queues of all activated grains will be forwarded to another silo with the grain activation, but if a silo crashes, `OnDeactivateAsync` will not be called so you can not rely on it to store state for fault tolerance unless you can live with losing some state.

 ## Next